zapata07/legendasdivx2/README.md

 - Many improvements and corrections to the search function.
 E.g. the TV show search was bugged since a long time ago.
 - New search option, "Search by IMDb ID" (see addon Advanced Settings).
 Option activated by default.
 This option resolves 99.9% of search issues.
 - When searching by name, instead of the new default, by IMDb ID, correction to the search string algorithm.
+- When dealing with subtitles which only contain one file, it will download and use it automatically, instead of always asking the user to select it.
+When dealing with Season packs, for example, it will present a prompt to select the file.
 - Changed the User-Agent to use a more modern one to work around possible connectivity blocks.

 To install the addon: